dgatf/msrc/README.md

 ### 1.2.
 Serial GPS

-Serial GPS (NMEA protocol) is supported although is not feasible to connect at the same time with a serial ESC as there is only one UART available.
-The connections are the same as for the ESC serial
+Serial GPS (NMEA protocol) is supported

+- ATMega328P.
+Connect to Arduino RX/0.
+Not feasible to use with ESC serial at the same time
+- ATMega328PB.
+Connect to pin 12/RX1

 ### 1.3.
 Analog sensors